camsanu/wro-2025/README.md

 ## Content

-* `models` is for the files for models used by 3D printers to produce the vehicle elements.
+* `models:` Files used by 3D printers to produce the vehicle elements.
-* `schemes` contains a PDF schematic diagram illustrating all the electronic components used in the vehicle and their connections.
+* `schemes:` PDF schematic diagram illustrating all the electronic components used in the vehicle and their connections.
-* `src` contains code of control software for all components which were programmed to participate in the competition.
+* `src:` Code of control software for all components programmed to participate in the competition.
-* `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members).
+* `t-photos:` 2 photos of the team (an official one and one funny photo with all team members).
-* `v-photos` contains 6 photos of the vehicle (from every side, top and bottom).
+* `v-photos:` 6 photos of the vehicle (from every side, top and bottom).
-* `video` contains the video.md file with the link to a n second long driving demonstration.
+* `video:` Video.md file with the link to a n second long driving demonstration.

 ## Introduction